This page sponsored this week by: Your name and logo here!

 Welcome, Our mission is for you to find essential information fast and uncluttered.

-and not to be left out Check your airlines history before you book with them.
+Check your airlines history before you book with them.
 Will you have to deal with a go slow, pilot unrest, crew cabin strike.
 Will they still be in business in three months?
 Check whose on strike today.
 We cover all forms of transportation unrest, industrial disputes, strikes world wide.
 If we smell it, we report it. (send us your tips) Check your airlines baggage allowance, it can cost you a fortune in excess weight particularly if you are traveling with a large family.

 Tip: Once you know which airport you will leave from, book a hotel near or at the airport.
 If flight gets cancelled due to weather at least you know that you will sleep well unlike the poor smucks sleeping on the floor.
 Make sure you've put the number in your cell phone to cancel it before 6pm(?)